Kari McCann Boutell,

 - Write an Op-Ed in your local newspaper explaining how the County Endowment Fund and Endow Iowa programs have benefited your communities and county.
 Let me know if you’d like ICoF to guest author!

-- Make a call to your representatives.
+- Make a call or send an email to your representatives.
 This can be an effective way to be engaged around issues that are important to you professionally as well as personally.